Jump to content

 • review and/or develop job descriptions and specifications.

 Local authorities should map the roles of their IAA workforce against the standards to establish which would apply to individual workers.
-Those who are carrying out the full social services practitioner role would be expected to meet all of the standards.

 The standards identified for each worker should then be used to measure their competency and develop a learning and support programme to meet any gaps.
 This would ensure a robust process for all of those who form part of the IAA workforce.